zennittians/intelchain/FLA.md

 # Fiduciary License Agreement 2.0

-Thank you for your interest in contributing to Simple Rules Company's Harmony ("We" or "Us").
+Thank you for your interest in contributing to Simple Rules Company's Intelchain ("We" or "Us").

 The purpose of this contributor agreement ("Agreement") is to clarify and